Mental Health First Aid Standards

 2. Mental Health First Aid Standards.
-How Often to Recertify Your First Aiders & Champions.
+How Often to Recertify Your Mental Health First Aiders

-MHFA England recommend that First Aiders and Champions attend a Refresher course every 3 years to renew skills and to update knowledge and practice.
+MHFA England recommend that Mental Health First Aiders attend a refresher course every 3 years to renew skills and to update knowledge and practice.
 This is consistent with recommendations from MHFA organisations in other countries such as Australia and Canada.

-Some training providers recommend a Mental Health First Aider and Champion refresher and recertification regime which is similar to Physical First Aid, i.e., attend a Refresher course every year and re-attend a full training course every 3 years.
+Some training providers recommend a Mental Health First Aider refresher and recertification regime which is similar to physical first aid, i.e., attend a refresher course every year and re-attend a full training course every 3 years.

 Work Wellness’ experience is that:

-- If you are a practicing First Aider or Champion then attending a Refresher course every 3 years is just about right.
+- If you are a practicing Mental Health First Aider then attending a refresher course every 3 years is just about right.
 We have not seen course content change significantly over the last 3 years, so there’s not much new to learn.

-- If you are inactive and want to start practicing then there’s a lot you will have forgotten.
+- If you are inactive and want to start practicing then your knowledge and practice skills may have become rusty.